Damper Creek Conservation Reserve

 Take your camera and be on the lookout for the southern bell frog, grey-headed flying fox, peregrine falcon, gang-gang cockatoo, sugar glider, and the striped marsh frog.

-For people wanting a scenic walk, the Damper Creek Path is an unsealed walking path that runs through the reserve.
+For people wanting a scenic walk, the Damper Creek path is an unsealed walking path that runs through the reserve.

 Location

-31 Alice Street, Mount Waverley 3149 View Map
+38-50 Park Road, Mount Waverley 3149 View Map

 Mount Waverley 3149